-From 1 July to 31 December 2020, it is Germany's turn to take over the rotating presidency of the European Council.
+From 1 July to 31 December 2020, it is Germany's turn to take over the rotating presidency of the Council of the European Union.
 We will update you on this page on developments in higher education regarding Germany's EU presidency.

 On 24 June, the German Federal Government has published its working programme for the EU Council Presidency under the slogan "Together for Europe's recovery" and with the distinctive Möbius strip as the Presidency's logo - a strong band symbolising a united Europe.